 Holyport College Partnership

-The CCF is also available to students from Holyport College, one of our partnership schools.
+The CCF is also available to pupils from Holyport College, one of our partnership schools.
 This collaboration began in 2018 and we currently have ten Holyport cadets in our ranks.
 We also benefit hugely from the efforts and commitment of Second Lieutenant Katherine Loudoun, Head of Art at Holyport College.